tk-1118/stk-kilocode/README.md

 - **MCP Server Marketplace**: Easily find, and use MCP servers to extend the agent capabilities.
 - **Multi Mode**: Plan with Architect, Code with Coder, and Debug with Debugger, and make your own custom modes.

-## How to get started with Kilo Code
+## How to get started with HN Code

-1. Install the Kilo Code extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=kilocode.Kilo-Code).
+1. Install the HN Code extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=kilocode.Kilo-Code).
 2. Sign up to get $5 in free credits which can be used with 400+ models like Gemini 2.5 Pro, Claude 4 Sonnet & Opus, and GPT-5
 3. Start using the extension.
 Here's a video to help you get started (just click on the image below and you'll be redirected to YouTube):

 [![Watch the video](https://img.youtube.com/vi/pqGfYXgrhig/maxresdefault.jpg)](https://youtu.be/pqGfYXgrhig)

-## Difference between Kilo Code, Roo Code and Cline
+## Difference between HN Code, Roo Code and Cline

-Kilo Code started as a fork of Roo Code, which itself is a fork of Cline.
+HN Code started as a fork of Roo Code, which itself is a fork of Cline.
 We frequently merge features from these open-source projects and contribute improvements back.
-Built on these foundations, Kilo Code is independently developed with our own vision for AI coding agents.
+Built on these foundations, HN Code is independently developed with our own vision for AI coding agents.

-- No need to fiddle with API keys, Kilo Code ships with the latest AI models plugged in, including Gemini 2.5 Pro, Claude 4 Sonnet & Opus, and GPT-5
+- No need to fiddle with API keys, HN Code ships with the latest AI models plugged in, including Gemini 2.5 Pro, Claude 4 Sonnet & Opus, and GPT-5
 - MCP Server Marketplace: Easily find, and use MCP servers to extend the agent capabilities.
 - Inline Assist (experimental)

-Kilo Code is a direct fork from Roo Code, and also includes the following features from Cline (and our own features):
+HN Code is a direct fork from Roo Code, and also includes the following features from Cline (and our own features):

 - System notifications: Get notified when the agent is done with a task.
 - Easy model connection: with bigger free tier.
 - Editing previous messages